metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-freeze-sol-payment.md

 <AccordionItem title="JS SDK" open={true}>
 <div className="accordion-item-padding">

-In the example below, we initialize the Freeze Escrow account with a maximum Freeze Period of 15 day and we use the current identity as the Candy Guard authority.
+In the example below, we initialize the Freeze Escrow account with a maximum Freeze Period of 15 days and we use the current identity as the Candy Guard authority.

 ```tsx
 await metaplex.candyMachines().callGuardRoute({